Heavenly indulgence with cakes and pastries from The Durian Bakery.

 The Durian Bakery, I’m happy to say, understands the importance of these balances.
 To me, their splendid Mao Shan Wang “People’s Choice” Cake pays attention to all aspects.
 It’s superbly fragrant.
 The vanilla sponge cake portions are soft and fluffy.
 The topmost cream layer is light in both texture and sweetness too.

-And the heart of … Such a thick, sinfully thick layer of creamy Meow Shan Wang goodness.
+And the heart … Such a thick, sinfully thick layer of creamy Meow Shan Wang goodness.
 I mean Mao Shan Wang.

 Best of all, it’s as the bakery’s website promised.
 The cake is not as richly sweet as I thought it would be; all that effort to be healthier is obvious.
 Personally, I wouldn’t have minded either way but my older family members much appreciated this.